 Roosevelt’s reactions in this crisis were unusual, to say the least.
 Can you imagine any public figures handling themselves in such a way today?

-Occasionally, as in the recent Aurora, Colorado tragedy, one sees corresponding courage.
+Occasionally, as in the 2012 Aurora, Colorado tragedy, one sees corresponding courage.
 The question is: where does it come from?
 How can it be encouraged and celebrated and nurtured?